inoryy/reaver/README.md

 IF you encounter a codebase related problem then please open a ticket on GitHub and describe it in as much detail as possible.
 If you have more general questions or simply seeking advice feel free to send me an email.

-I'm also an active member of a great [SC2AI]() online community, and we mostly use the [Discord]() for communication.
+I'm also a proud member of active and friendly [SC2AI](http://sc2ai.net) online community, and we mostly use the [Discord](https://discord.gg/UBCjm3) for communication.
-People of all background are welcome to join!
+People of all backgrounds and levels of expertise are welcome to join!

 ## Citing

-If you have found `Reaver` useful in your research, please consider citing it with the following bibtex:
+If you have found Reaver useful in your research, please consider citing it with the following bibtex:

 ```
 @misc{reaver,